DataDog/documentation/content/en/tests/test_impact_analysis/setup/python.md

 See [known limitations](#known-limitations) if you are already using the `coverage` package or a plugin like `pytest-cov`.

-## Running tests with the Intelligent Test Runner enabled
+## Running tests with Test Impact Analysis enabled

-The Intelligent Test Runner is enabled when you run tests with the Datadog integration active.
+Test Impact Analysis is enabled when you run tests with the Datadog integration active.
 Run your tests with the following command:

 {{< tabs >}}